 When I think of wrestling, I think of the great WrestleMania pay-per-views of the past.
-I was 12 when I saw Hulk Hogan slammed Andre the Giant on the canvas for the WWE Champion in WrestleMania III.
-That experience was one of the main reasons I got hooked into wrestling games early on.
+I was 12 when I saw Hulk Hogan slam Andre the Giant on the canvas for the WWE Champion in WrestleMania III.
+That experience was one of the main reasons I got hooked on wrestling games early on.

-Since then, I had been lucky enough to play through a plethora of wrestling titles, including WCW Mayhem, WWF Wrestlefest, and the Smackdown series.
-That same level of love for wrestling I had as a kid still continues on today through WWE 2K Battlegrounds.
+Since then, I have been lucky enough to play through a plethora of wrestling titles, including WCW Mayhem, WWF Wrestlefest, and the Smackdown series.
+That same level of love for wrestling I had as a kid still continues today through WWE 2K Battlegrounds.

 There are two ways to unlock special store items, whether it’s a power-up or a new wrestler.
-Gold Bucks seem to be the fastest way to secure these items as it uses real money.
+Gold Bucks seem to be the fastest way to secure these items, as they use real money.
 The alternate method would be to use Blue Bucks, which can be earned by grinding through a campaign or competing in different types of events.

 I like that Battlegrounds offers players purchasing power (no matter how small it is).
-It cuts back on capitalizing the “cash shop” exclusivity for gamers due to paywall and hard microtransactions.
+It cuts back on capitalizing on the “cash shop” exclusivity for gamers due to paywalls and hard microtransactions.

-Battlegrounds has a long list of superstars in its roster.
+Battlegrounds has a long list of superstars on its roster.
 It includes iconic wrestlers like Triple H, Rey Mysterio, Shawn Michaels, Jake “The Snake” Roberts, and The Rock.
-The game also has a rich set of exciting matches, such as King of the Battleground, Royal Rumble, Triple Threat, Fatal Four Way and more!
+The game also has a rich set of exciting matches, such as King of the Battleground, Royal Rumble, Triple Threat, Fatal Four Way, and more!

-While the single player campaign provides a nice piece of story to work with, the best way to enjoy this game is through coop!
+While the single-player campaign provides a nice piece of story to work with, the best way to enjoy this game is through coop!
 There are plenty of matches that offer this type of tag team action.
 One great example is the tornado tag team mode.
-We had quite a blast playing it and love the absolute chaos that accompanied it!
+We had quite a blast playing it and loved the absolute chaos that accompanied it!

 What I love most about Battlegrounds is the accessibility for local and remote play.
 If my friends can’t swing by for a get-together smackdown, at least I have the remote play option to enjoy it in another way.
 Pity that I can’t say the same for Crossplay; it’s buggy, which makes it hard to find a decent match.

-In terms of graphics, the game has an incredible comic style artwork to it.
+In terms of graphics, the game has incredible comic-style artwork.
 I like how the wrestlers are lavished with vibrant colors and how power-ups are seamlessly animated in battles!
 It’s nice to see that each stage has a local theme, which corresponds to the interactive elements it tries to represent.